photoprism/photoprism-docs/docs/getting-started/updates.md

 !!! tldr ""
     Darktable is not included in the ARMv7 version because it is not 32-bit compatible.

 [^1]: The default [Docker Compose](https://docs.docker.com/compose/) config filename is `docker-compose.yml`.
-For simplicity, it doesn't need to be specified when running the `docker-compose` command in the same directory.
+For simplicity, it doesn't need to be specified when running `docker compose` or `docker-compose` in the same directory.
 Config files for other apps or instances should be placed in separate folders.